For American Express cardholders, the Membership Rewards program provides a fantastic opportunity to earn points and redeem them for travel.

 But first, here are a few quick suggestions on how you can use your points:

-- Fly to Tokyo in First Class: One of our favorite redemptions is transferring Membership Rewards points to Virgin Atlantic and then using those points to book tickets from the U.S. to Tokyo in first or business class on ANA.
+- Fly to Tokyo in First or Business Class: One of our favorite redemptions is transferring Membership Rewards points to Virgin Atlantic and then using those points to book tickets from the U.S. to Tokyo in first or business class on ANA.

 - This redemption costs just 90,000 0r 95,000 Membership Rewards points for a round-trip ticket from the U.S. West Coast or Midwest/East Coast to Tokyo respectively.
 If you opt for first class, you’ll pay just 110,000 or 120,000 when departing from the same regions.